mehmetalpayy/anku-lecture-resources/README.md

 5. Push the changes to your branch: git push origin feature/add-new-notes.
 6. Open a pull request in this repository, describing the changes you have made.

+# Contact
+For any inquiries or questions, please feel free to contact with me at iletisimehmetalpay@gmail.com.